LITE: Learning Interculturalism Through Employment

 LITE is a unique program that teaches employment skills and intercultural awareness to Indigenous and Newcomer youth (18-30) in Saskatoon.
 The goal of the program is to connect Indigenous and Newcomer youth to employment, to each other and the community as a whole through educational workshops and field trips, cultural sharing exercises and special presentations by employers and community agencies.

-About two-thirds of young adult participants remain with their work placement hosts as employees.
+About two-thirds of young adult participants remain with their work placement host as employees.
 For those who don’t, the skills they’ve learned and contacts they’ve made throughout the program make it easier for them to find a job in the future.
 Who can apply?

 To apply, you must be: